Capacity Approximations for Insertion Channels with Small Insertion Probabilities: Capacity Approximation for the Gallager Insertion Channel

 \subsection{Achievability and Converse}

-The achievability and converse proofs follow a similar structure to those of the first insertion channel model (see Sections \ref{sec:ach1} and \ref{sec:conv1}).
-Note that for the converse proof, when calculating $h(z,v^1,v^2)$, we observe from \eqref{probZz} and \eqref{probZz2} that the bound from \eqref{hzv_bound} can be applied, as $h(z,v^1,v^2) \leq h(z,v)$.
+The achievability and converse proofs follow a similar structure to those of the first insertion channel model (see Sections \ref{sec:ach1} and \ref{sec:conv1}). \begin{lemma}[Achievability] Let $\mathbb{X}^*$ be the iid Bernoulli(1/2) process.
+For any $\epsilon > 0$ with the Gallager insertion channel, we have

+\end{lemma} \begin{proof} The proof mirrors Section~\ref{sec:ach1}.
+Since $\mathbb{X}$ is i.i.d.
+Bernoulli$(1/2)$ of length $n$, and the corresponding output $Y(X^{*,n})$ is also i.i.d.
+Bernoulli with run length $L_Y = n + \text{Bin}(n, \alpha)$, one can repeat the same steps as in Lemma~\ref{lemma:ach} and show that